 The best tiny houses follow the principles set down by those US pioneers of microhomes, using similar techniques and materials to make them tough and long-lasting.
-Moisture barriers inside and out, and lots of insulation, should mean they’re warm and snug whatever the weather outside.
+Moisture barriers (Guide to Best Moisture Metres) inside and out, and lots of insulation, should mean they’re warm and snug whatever the weather outside.

 The photos of people’s imaginative tiny houses are instantly tempting, but things are rather different in the UK than they are in the Appalachian mountains or the Great Plains of North Dakota.